Cristiano Ronaldo news: Maurizio Sarri targets 'new records' for Portuguse superstar after taking 'step forward' into Juventus hot seat | Goal.com

 “You have to have clear ideas on two or three players who can make a real difference for the team and then give them an environment to truly express themselves.
 Then the formation is dictated by that.”

-Selection calls are an issue for another day, with Sarri currently focused on shaping his pre-season plans, recruitment during the summer transfer window and settling into a demanding pjob.
+Selection calls are an issue for another day, with Sarri currently focused on shaping his pre-season plans, recruitment during the summer transfer window and settling into a demanding job.

 He added on being given the opportunity to fill such a prestigious post: “At Napoli I gave my all, then I decided to have a great experience in the Premier League.